 The first six routes are used for ascent, while Mweka is used for descent only.

-Fact #3: It's a subject of many scientific studies
+Facts about mount Kilimanjaro #3: It's a subject of many scientific studies

 Kilimanjaro is the fourth most topographically famous peak on Earth and is a significant part of Kilimanjaro National Park.
 Due to its shrinking glaciers and ice fields (projected to disappear in 2030 and 2050), it has become the subject of many scientific studies.